MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Patch loads are useful to represent loads distributed uniformly over a certain area such as traffic lanes.

-Patch loads are instantiated with the interface function ``create_load(type="patch)``, or directly using :class:`PatchLoading`.
+Patch loads are instantiated with the interface function ``create_load(type="patch)``.
 Patch load requires at least four :class:`LoadPoint` tuple (corresponds to the vertices of the patch load) - see Figure 4.
 Using eight tuples allows a curve surface loading profile.
 `p` in the :class:`LoadPoint` tuple should have units of force per area.